CarInsurance.com Insights

 - The name and phone number of your insurance company

 Once you have a policy in effect, your policy declarations page will be sent to you by email, in the app or by mail.
-You can also access it online since most insurance companies now provide online access to policy documents.
+You can also access it online, as most insurance companies now offer online access to policy documents.
 You can print it from your account or read it online to review the details.

 How do I make changes to my declarations page?